The fourth moment of Dirichlet $L$-functions at the central value: Background and auxiliary lemmas

-Since not all cusp forms are newforms, a $L^2$-basis $\mathcal{B}(Q)$ for $\mathcal{A}(Q)$, the space of Maass forms of level $Q$, will in general also include oldforms.
-The same phenomenon also occurs in a $L^2$-basis $\mathcal{B}_k(Q)$ for $S_k(Q)$, the space of holomorphic cusp forms of weight $k$ and level $Q$.
-However, one may apply the newform theory to deduce an orthogonal basis based on normalized newforms.
+Not all cusp forms are newforms, but the newform theory allows an orthogonal basis based on normalized newforms.
 Taking Maass forms as an example, one may find a special orthogonal basis $\mathcal{B}(Q)$ that, for each $f\in \mathcal{B}(Q)$, there is a normalized newform $f^*$ of level $Q_1$ with $Q_1\mid Q$ and of the same spectral parameter (see also \cite[Section 5]{BM15}).
+Let $\mathcal{B}(Q)$ and $\mathcal{B}_k(Q)$ be two $L^2$-basises in this case, for the spaces of Maass forms of level $Q$ and holomorphic cusp forms of weight $k$ and level $Q$ respectively.

+We will need to split variables in the Fourier coefficients, which usually follows from a multiplicative property.
+The Fourier coefficients of the forms in the bases $\mathcal{B}_k(Q)$ and $\mathcal{B}(Q)$ are not exactly multiplicative, but are almost so (see also \cite{BHM07}, \cite{BM15}).
 In particular, if $m=bm'$ with $(m',b)=1$, then

 where $f^*$ is the underlying newform and $\chi_0$ is the trivial character modulo $Q_1$ (see also \cite[formula (5.2)]{BM15}).
-Moreover, if $f$ is a holomorphic forms, $f^*$ satisfies the Ramanujan-Petersson conjecture.
+Moreover, if $f$ is a holomorphic form, $f^*$ will satisfy the Ramanujan-Petersson conjecture.
 If $b\in\mathbb{N}$ and $a_m$ is any finite sequence of complex numbers supported on the integers $m=bm'$ with $(m',b)=1$, then

 (see also \cite[formula (5.4)]{BM15}).
-There is a similar result for the coefficients of Eisenstein series that
+There is a similar result for the coefficients of Eisenstein series as

 (see also \cite[ formula (5.5)]{BM15}).